nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 		 In Solution Explorer, find 'Executable scalc'

 		 + Mark as 'Set as startup project'
-		 + Then Debug/Start Debugging
+		 + Then in Visual Studio, select Debug/Start Debugging
 		 + Ignore msg that other projects are out of date.
 		 + LibreOffice starts up.
-		 + Choose 'Calc Spreadsheet"
+		 + In LibreOffice.choose 'Calc Spreadsheet'
 		 + In Calc, click on File, Open
 		 + Then go to Top Menu of Visual Studio, and choose Debug/Break All

-		 You can start choosing your breakpoints.
+		 You can start choosing your break points.

 		 This is state of affairs, as I know it.